mahaalghuraibi/Python_banking_app-/README.md

 ### Day 4 (24 September 2025)
 - Built the main menu (Create / Login / Exit)
 - Linked "Create Account" to CSV save
 - Confirmed new customer is stored successfully
+- Added `login(id, password)` to verify user credentials
+- Updated `Bank.__init__` to create CSV with headers if missing and load existing accounts